GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ### Setting up the cloud environment

-1. Create a project in the [GCP Console](https://console.cloud.google.com).
+1. Create a project in the [Cloud Console](https://console.cloud.google.com).
 1. [Enable billing for your project](https://cloud.google.com/billing/docs/how-to/modify-project).

 In this tutorial, you can run commands from [Cloud Shell](https://cloud.google.com/shell) or locally.
 If you choose to run